The narcissists lie, why they lie, and some examples of the most common lies they all seem to tell.

 - They lie to escape accountability and protect themselves.

-- They are self-entitled to believe they are justified to lie to protect themselves and get their needs met.
+- They are self-entitled so believe they are justified to lie to protect themselves and get their needs met.

 - They lie so they don’t suffer any consequences for their own actions.

 1. They will lie by saying.
 “That never happened.”
 (When it did.)
 Gaslighting to get you to question reality, or.
 “I told you last week.
 You must be losing your mind.”
 They didn’t tell you anything last week, and it’s all to gaslight you, so you question your own reality, causing cognitive dissonance within your mind.

 2. They will lie to influence others.
 “I’m really looking forward to coming home to see you.”
 They’re not.
-They just want you to believe they are, to idolise you, make you feel special and loved.
+They just want you to believe they are, to idealise you, make you feel special and loved.
 “I own the ex’s house and have to pay all mortgage and bills as they’re too lazy to work, and I have to support the children.”
-They do not they just want you to believe they are a genuine person.
+They do not.
+They just want you to believe they are a genuine person.
 They want you to feel sorry for them, not realising they are financially abusing you, as to you they are doing the right thing by the ex, in reality, they are often paying the ex and you nothing.
 They just enjoy living rent-free in your mind and your home. ”I would never cheat, my ex cheated on me, and I know how horrible it is.”
-Influencing you to trust them, when in reality they are telling you everything they are about to do to you.
+Influencing you to trust them, when in reality, they are telling you everything they are about to do to you.

 3. They will lie by exaggerating the truth to make them look better than they are.
 Any achievements they will exaggerate, as they see no problem in making themselves look better, as they believe they are better.